shulieTech/Takin/README.md

 - Keep entire system highly available
 - Maintain Research & Development efficiency.

 In order to keep system high available, we usually make performance test on test environment or online single-service.
-However, test environment is very different from online environment, single-service performance test can't stand for the whole service-links.
+However, test environment is very different from online environment, single-service can't stand for the whole service-links.
 They can't guarantee system performance.

 **Microservices Are Complex**<br/>
 Compare with monolithic application, Microservices architecture increases complexity for business system.
 It may maintain multiple tools and frameworks.